-SecurityACLCheck A comma-separated list of security checks that the Generic Security
+Security ACLCheck A comma-separated list of security checks that the Generic Security

 Library must perform, using the information in the ACL and the information provided in the user's securityinfo token.
-For information
+For information about how to set this parameter, see Specify the ACL Format and Security Checks, on the next page.
+For examples that show how to set this parameter, see Example - NT Security, on page 72, and Example -

-Custom Security, on page 73.
+Custom Security, on page 74.